- Overview

 Add Indeed Apply screener questions

-See the Indeed Apply configuration reference.
+See the XML feed with <indeed-apply-data> example and the Indeed Apply configuration reference.

 Considerations